 There were scenes of great religious excitement and remarkable healings.
 And how they sang!
 One hymn with nine verses was sung for 29 minutes!

 That reminds me of a story about William Grimshaw, an outstanding and dynamic Evangelical Vicar of Haworth, Yorkshire from 1742.
 He had a habit of leaving church during the Sunday morning psalm to discover absentees and drive them into church.
 J C Ryle refers to a tradition that “he sometimes used a stick or horse-whip on these occasions, and that he occasionally gave out the 119th Psalm to be sung in his absence from church, in order that he might have a longer time for prosecuting his search after the disorderly.”
 That’s got to be one of the better motives for lengthy singing!

 Around the same time, the Wesley brothers were used in the great revival from which Methodism emerged.
 Charles wrote some wonderful hymns which will outlast many modern songs.

-The Pentecostal Revival in the early days of this century produced another abundance of songs.
-Then in the last fifty years the charismatic movement has produced a mass of songs, from the very good to the excruciatingly awful.
+The Pentecostal Revival in the early days of the last century produced another abundance of songs.
+Then in the last sixty years the charismatic movement has produced a mass of songs, from the very good to the excruciatingly awful.